 Of course, at the time of the trade in 1987, Tony Pena was an amazing catcher.
-He was consistently worth 3.5 or more between 1982-1986 for the Buccos.
+He was consistently worth 3.5 or more wins between 1982-1986 for the Buccos.
 So when the Cardinals traded for him in the 1986-1987 off-season, they didn't expect Pena to be worth only about 2 WAR total over the next three seasons.
-Although Pena would of course continue to have a long respectable career, he was never the same after leaving Pittsburgh.
+Although Pena would actually continue to have a long respectable career, he was never the same after leaving Pittsburgh.

 While Andy wasn't a Hall-of-Famer, there's no doubt that Cardinals fans certainly are not happy their team made that trade.
 While he wasn't missed in 1987, there were certainly times afterward where Van Slyke's presence would have been welcomed over guys like Milt Thompson.
 Still, the Pirates definitely benefited from what was a roster crunch from St. Louis, and they received a player that became a beloved part of their franchise.